mike14747/next-with-auth/README.md

 I added my standard **login**, **register** and **profile** pages.

-Since an attempt to access a protected page would lead to a redirect to the login page, I've set the login page to monitor for a url query parameter.
+Since an attempt to access a protected page would lead to a redirect to the login page, I've set the login page to monitor for a callbackUrl query parameter.
 That way, if the login is successful, the browser would redirect to the page the user was trying to go to in the first place.

-There is also an array of possible url query parameters that are bypassed upon a successful login.
+There is also an array of possible callbackUrl query parameters that are bypassed upon a successful login.
 Those include: **/reset-link**, **/reset-password-success**, **/register** and the **/login** page itself.
 If any of these page are passed as a query parameter, the successful login redirect will send the user to the **homepage**.
 In fact, my check is to see if any of the redirect urls start with any of the _notRedirectable_ array items.
 This is because some of them (eg: /reset-link) will include query parameters so I can't just do an indexOf check on the array.

 ```js
 const router = useRouter();